nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_06-INHERITANCE.md

 ## Overriding Parent Behavior

-Esrlier in this chapter you may remember a mention of polymorphism.
+Earlier in this chapter you may remember a mention of polymorphism.
 In a very small nutshell polymorphism means the ability to take various forms.
 Sounds like Invasion of the Body Snatchers, but this example shows how that can be expressed in Python.

 You've now seen how to inherit common properties from a parent class.
 Each child class of **`Animal`**, for example can call `feed()` because they automatically inherit it.
 This is great for when the act of feeding a critter is exactly the same for every critter type.
 But it's not ideal if you have an outlier or two that require a different behavior for the same action of 'feeding'.